China harboring military-linked fugitive scientist at San Francisco consulate, FBI says - KESQ

 CNN has reached out to the US State Department, the Justice Department and the FBI for further comment.
 Separately, CNN has also reached out to China’s Ministry of Foreign Affairs.

-In the criminal complaint, which names several other Chinese scientists in the US, prosecutors claim they are part of a “program conducted by the PLA — and specifically, FMMU or associated institutions — to send military scientists to the United States on false pretenses with false covers or false statements about their true employment.”
+The criminal complaint names several other Chinese scientists in the US.
+Prosecutors claim they are part of a “program conducted by the PLA — and specifically, FMMU or associated institutions — to send military scientists to the United States on false pretenses with false covers or false statements about their true employment.”

 Last month, Wang was arrested at Los Angeles International Airport, attempting to depart the United States for Tianjin, China, and was charged with visa fraud.